micahmv/anyfont4itch/README.md

 - [Examples](https://github.com/micahmv/anyfont4itch?tab=readme-ov-file#examples)

 ## Enable CSS Account Access
-Before being able to add custom CSS for your page, you will need to enable CSS permissions for your account.
-This is done by sending an email to [support@itch.io](mailto:support@itch.io).
+Before adding custom CSS to your page, you’ll need to enable CSS permissions for your account.
+To do this, send an email to [support@itch.io](mailto:support@itch.io).

-Itch instructs to include the type of intended changes and a confirmation of only configuring visuals.
-See full on instructions on what to include in your email [here](https://itch.io/docs/creators/css-guide#getting-css-access).
+In your email, include the type of changes you intend to make and confirm that your modifications will only affect visuals.
+You can find detailed instructions on what to include in your request [here](https://itch.io/docs/creators/css-guide#getting-css-access). .

-Response times vary, however itch generally approves all requests.
-Once you have your account access come back to this page and continue to the next step.
+Response times may vary, but itch.io typically approves requests.
+In my experience, it has taken 1-2 weeks to receive a response.
+Once your CSS permissions are granted, return to this guide and proceed to the next step.

 ## Convert Font File to Base64
 To use the font on itch.io, the file needs to be converted to Base64.
 This process encodes the file into a long string of characters, which can then be included with the rest of the css.
 To convert your file, there exist a variety of online options.
 I’ve used https://base64.guru/converter/encode/file for this purpose.